ChanrajMandok/deribit_volatility_surface_area/readme.md

 **Dimensionality Alignment:** The volatility surface operates in a two-dimensional framework, marked by moneyness and time-to-maturity.
 The RectBivariateSpline, by design, caters to such bi-dimensional data, ensuring precise interpolations.

-**Ensuring Continuity::** Financial models are sensitive to abrupt transitions, which can induce mispricing or arbitrage.
+**Ensuring Continuity:** Financial models are sensitive to abrupt transitions, which can induce mispricing or arbitrage.
 The RectBivariateSpline delivers a smooth volatility surface, essential for accurate derivatives pricing and risk assessment.

-**Responsive Modeling::** Unlike more rigid interpolation techniques, the RectBivariateSpline tailors itself to the data's peculiarities.
+**Responsive Modeling:** Unlike more rigid interpolation techniques, the RectBivariateSpline tailors itself to the data's peculiarities.
 This adaptability results in a volatility surface that resonates with market subtleties, balancing theoretical robustness with practicality.

 In sum, my incorporation of the RectBivariateSpline aligns mathematical rigor with market dynamics, ensuring a volatility surface that's attuned to real-time market nuances.